The Vinyl Archive – Artists H

 This LP is noteworthy because it contains the song "No Place But Texas", which was chosen by the state as the Official Song of the Texas Sesquicentennial.
 There is footage on YouTube of Harvey playing this song at Farm Aid with Willie Nelson.

 All songs on the LP were written by Harvey except for "She Ain't Goin' Nowhere" which was written by Guy Clark.
 This LP was produced and arranged by John Hobbs, who also played keyboard.
-Billy Sherrill was the enigneeer and co-producer.
+Billy Sherrill was the engineer and co-producer.
 Gene Glover was on percussion, Jerry Metheny and Jerry Swallow were on guitar, and Chuck Rainey was on bass.

 Hausman, Sid - Cactus Critter Bash